YourSwimLog.com

 One of the ways to make the most of your pool is a heater.

 • Makes it comfortable on cooler days.
 Summer isn’t always blazing sunshine and rays.
-There are days where the wind is blowing a little and the clouds are out.
+There are days when the wind is blowing a little, and the clouds are out.
 A pool heater allows you to comfortably use your pool these days too.

-Let’s assume that you are properly using a cover for your above-ground swimming pool.
-A solar pool cover is crucial because it helps retain heat—whether the sun or your heater is doing the heating—when the pool is not in use, whether during the day or overnight.
-(A proper winter pool cover helps protect your above-ground pool during the colder months when the pool is not in use.)
+Let’s assume you are properly using a cover for your above-ground swimming pool.
+Using a solar pool cover is crucial because it helps retain heat—whether the sun or your heater is doing the heating—when the pool is not in use, whether during the day or overnight.

 Plus, no sense in heating up your pool and then having the wind blow the warmth off.